michaelwoodworth/axis/README.md

-*Install, Clone, and Run the AXIS Shiny App*
-Shiny app to link OpenSpecimen inventories with Vitek2 data
+*Install, Clone, and Run the AXIS Shiny App* to link OpenSpecimen inventories with Vitek2 data

 ## Purpose